Back

 @outdoorindex.cl

-Afterward, we went to one of the old houses that currently serves as an “assembly” area for different types of animal skeletons.
-My mouth dropped!
-It was like entering the room of a 19th-century naturalist!
-On the shelves, you could see bottles with formalin and strange creatures inside them, as well as dozens of skeletons of almost all the animals of the region, kestrels (Falco tinnunculus), flamingos (Phoenicopterus chilensis), Magellanic penguins (Spheniscus magellanicus), beavers (Castor canadensis), among many others.
+Next, they led me to an adjacent house that served as a workshop for the "assembly" of different types of animal skeletons.
+I was speechless!
+I had never been in a place like this.
+It was like a room from a 19th century naturalist.
+On the shelves, you could see jars with formalin and strange creatures inside them, as well as dozens of skeletons of almost all the animals in the region, kestrels (Falco tinnunculus), flamingos (Phoenicopterus chilensis), Magellanic penguins (Spheniscus magellanicus), beavers (Castor canadensis), among many others.
 I could have spent hours in that place.

-The third building was the most similar to a traditional museum of everything we had visited.
-Perfectly assembled and complete with a great number of every type of animal, this area shows the work being carried out in the museum.
-Without pretension nor with much governmental funding, they have been able to construct an example of a large chunk of fauna from the Magallanes region.
-Without a doubt, this place has transformed itself into a must-see for locals and tourists alike.
-It provides a clear and enlightening way to understand the nature around us and the obligation to protect the places where these creatures live, reproduce, and die.
+The third room we visited was the most "museum-like" of the entire tour.
+Perfectly set up and decorated with a large number of animal skeletons of all kinds, it demonstrates the meticulous work being carried out in this museum, which without major pretensions or large state funding, has been able to build a very complete exhibition of much of the local fauna of the Magallanes region.
+Without a doubt, this place has become a must-visit for anyone living in the region or passing through as a tourist.
+It is a clear and didactic way to understand the environment that surrounds us and the urgent protection that the places where these creatures live, reproduce, and die require.

-The Río Seco museum is located to the north exit of Punta Arenas in the direction of the airport.
-From the highway, you will see signs indicating this area.
-The museum is located on the waterfront facing the sea.
+The Río Seco Museum is located towards the north exit of Punta Arenas (in the direction of the airport).
+From the road itself, you can see several signs indicating this area.
+The museum is located on the waterfront facing the strait.

 Outdoor Index